dwp/corporate-data-loader/README.md

 The data that has been put into HBase by Kafka-to-hbase is additionally written to s3.
 It is these s3 objects that CDL processes and writes into HBase.

-The process uses map reduce to prepare HFiles directly, hbase is then directed to adopt these files.
+The process uses [HBases's bulk loading capabilities](https://hbase.apache.org/1.4/book.html#arch.bulk.load) which utilise map-reduce to prepare HFiles directly, hbase is then directed to adopt these files.
+A useful post on this technique can be found [here](https://blog.cloudera.com/how-to-use-hbase-bulk-loading-and-why/).

 Each run of CDL should process files all destined for the same table , so many runs of CDL are needed to perform a full restore of each table's streamed data - one for each table in HBase.
 This is a requirement of the HBases incremental load